Specialty Court for Combat Veterans

 An Attorney to Guide You Through the Veterans Court Program

 Courts usually rely on a criminal defense attorney to know about the specialty court program and to address it with a judge at the earliest stage of a case.
-You need an attorney very familiar with the program and conscientious enough to explain to the judge why you would be an appropriate candidate.
+It would be best if you had an attorney who is very familiar with the program and conscientious enough to explain why you would be an appropriate candidate to the judge.
 Many attorneys do not understand the mechanics of specialty court programs and do not make referrals in even the most obvious cases of need.

 The attorneys at LEWIS & DICKSTEIN, P.L.L.C. are very familiar with “sobriety” court, “drug” court, and veterans’ court.
 We feel it is our responsibility to not only provide a vigorous defense to criminal charges but to take any action necessary to help our clients, especially those who need a little extra help putting traumatizing experiences behind them.
-If you face charges of any kind, give us a call.
-We will explain how we can help you, no matter what the situation may be, and how we will always have your back.
+If you face charges of any kind, call us for a free consultation with a criminal defense attorney.
+We will explain how we can help you, no matter the situation, and how we will always have your back.